kernja/rectangle-bin-packer-core/README.md

 * libraries
     * `RectBinPacker.Interfaces`
         * Defines interfaces for the bin packer solver service and child objects.
-    * `RectBinPacker.Models.Images`
-        * Work TBD.
-Currently nothing.
-        * Needs to be moved to the `desktopApp` folder and renamed to `RectBinPacker.DesktopApp.Models`.
-Will be exclusively utilized by the desktop app.
     * `RectBinPacker.Services.Solver`
         * Implementation of the packing algorithm as a service.
     * `RectBinPacker.Validators`